assen-totin/cdn/README.md

 	auth_socket /path/to/some.sock;
 ```

-To create a blank filesystem storage, copy the tools/mkfs.sh to the top level directory and run it from there; remove it once done.
+To create a blank filesystem storage, use tools/mkcdn.sh.

 Unix socket protocol: